AdlerVaz/AdlerVaz/README.md

-###                                            Domo Domo, I'm Adler Vaz
+### Kon'nichiwa, I'm Adler Vaz

 I'm known as Adler , and I love the Coding so mwuch!
-I'm not really a developer, more like I'm an aspiring engineer (not computer enginner) and just coding stuffs for fun!
+I'm not really a Developer, more like I'm an aspiring engineer (not computer enginner) and just coding stuffs for fun!

 <div align="center">
   <a href="https://discord.gg/aHUvymQ">